 All that is true, but there are also some very distinct differences, some important factors that make Vinson truly unique.

 After all, it is also the coldest, driest, windiest and overall average highest continent you will visit.
+Yes, a list of superlatives, but Antarctica at times is well deserving of them.

 The eternal light in the sky, the weather, the cold, the very cold, and the wind